Chef & Partner

-Simone is the chef-owner and the buck-stopper for LTNS.
+Simone is the buck-stopper for LTNS.
 She was born in Chengdu, the capital of China's southwestern Sichuan Province.
 Before embarking on her culinary career, she studied in Chengdu, Beijing, Macau, Hong Kong, Singapore and Australia.
 She graduated from UNC-Chapel Hill in 2006 with degrees in economics and psychology.

 Chef Simone eventually enrolled in the Institute of Culinary Education in New York City, graduating with highest honors.
 She went to work at wd-50, Alder and 15 East.
 In the Summer of 2016, she embarked on a three-month culinary and research adventure through Yunnan province.
 Starting from the capital city of Kunming, she visited the ancient towns of Dali and Lijiang, hiked through the Jade Dragon Snow Mountain and trekked through the breathtaking Tiger Leaping Gorge, into the majestic Ganden Sumtseling Monastery in Shangri-La bordering Tibet and Sichuan.